Can You Do Cardiac Rehab at Home With Memory Loss After 75?

 If you or a loved one is 75 or older and living with mild cognitive impairment (MCI), starting a home-based cardiac rehab program can be both empowering and complex.
-The phrase cardiac rehab mild cognitive impairment seniors reflects a growing area of clinical focus—because heart health and brain health are deeply interconnected.
-For adults over 50, especially those with early memory or attention changes, standard cardiac rehab guidelines may need thoughtful adaptation.
+Heart health and brain health are deeply interconnected, and for adults with early memory or attention changes, standard cardiac rehab guidelines may need thoughtful adaptation.
 A common misconception is that cognitive concerns automatically disqualify someone from benefitting from rehab—or conversely, that the same routines used by cognitively intact adults apply safely without modification.
 Neither is true.
 With personalized strategies, many older adults with MCI can improve heart health, maintain independence, and reduce hospital readmissions.

 Another important point: cardiovascular disease remains the leading cause of death in adults aged 75+, and MCI increases vulnerability to falls, medication errors, and delayed symptom recognition during rehab.
 Yet research shows that even modest, supervised physical activity—adjusted for cognitive strengths and limits—can lower systolic BP by an average of 5–10 mm Hg and improve walking endurance by up to 20% over 12 weeks.